Fiamma Nirenstein: Journalism

-She has interviewed Rajiv Gandhi and met Deng Xiaoping, protagonists of the anti-communist regimes revolutions of the '80s, and in the area of the Israeli-Palestinian conflicts, Arafat, Sharon and Netanyahu.
+She has interviewed Rajiv Gandhi and met Deng Xiaoping, protagonists of the anti-communist regimes revolutions of the 1980s, and in the area of the Israeli-Palestinian conflicts, Arafat, Sharon and Netanyahu.

-Work at the Jerusalem Center for Public Affairs (JCPA)
+Work at the Jerusalem Center for Security and Foreign Affairs

-Fiamma Nirenstein began a working relationship with the Jerusalem Center for Public Affairs, an Israeli-based think-tank, in the late-2000s.
+Fiamma Nirenstein began a working relationship with the Jerusalem Center for Security and Foreign Affairs, an Israeli-based think-tank, in the late-2000s.
 Nirenstein's interests largely focus on European-Israeli relations, anti-Semitism, and sociological studies of terrorism.
-Nirenstein served both as an editor and contributor for her most recent publication, Lessons from Israel's Response to Terrorism.
+Nirenstein served both as an editor and contributor for this publication, Lessons from Israel's Response to Terrorism.
 Within the publication, Nirenstein authored an article entitled "Resilience, the Israeli People's Weapon against Terror".
 In the essay, Nirenstein argues that Israelis have a unique culture built upon resilience which makes the country particularly strong in responding to terrorism.

-In 2016, Nirenstein participated in an interview at the Jerusalem Center for Public Affairs on the subject of European Anti-Semitism.
+In 2016, Nirenstein participated in an interview at the Jerusalem Center for Security and Foreign Affairs on the subject of European Anti-Semitism.
 Among the subjects discussed include the history of anti-Semitism in Europe and its contemporary manifestations, particularly in what Nirenstein terms "Israelphobia".

 One of her works produced while at the Israeli think-tank was Israel is Us: A Journalist's Odyssey in Understanding the Middle East.
-According to the organization's website, Nirenstein confesses the publication's premise is 'very simple': "Israel, contrary to commonly accepted propaganda, is a positive model, a case study for anyone who finds himself living in a democratic society that must eventually confront a defensive war- one that encompasses the entire universe of Western democracy today.”
+According to the organization's website, Nirenstein confesses the publication's premise is "very simple": "Israel, contrary to commonly accepted propaganda, is a positive model, a case study for anyone who finds himself living in a democratic society that must eventually confront a defensive war- one that encompasses the entire universe of Western democracy today."

 Nirenstein continues to work at the think-tank.

 Other publications

-Nirenstein's writings have also appeared, among other websites, on the Times of Israel, the Gatestone Institute and the Machiavelli Center for Political and Strategic Studies.
-Since 2007, she has also maintained her own personal website on which she publishes material in English and Italian.
-Today she is columnist for the Jewish News Syndicate.
+Nirenstein's writings have also appeared, among other websites, on The Times of Israel, the Jewish News Syndicate, the Gatestone Institute and the Machiavelli Center for Political and Strategic Studies.
+Since 2007, she has also maintained her personal website on which she publishes material in English and Italian.

 Later political career

-In August 2015, Benjamin Netanyahu designated Nirenstein to become Israel's ambassador to Italy.
-The initial reaction by the Jewish community of Rome was uneven, in fact after some negative reactions that emerged among the Italian Jewish community after the nomination, numerous reactions and declarations in favor of Nirenstein arrived from both Italy and Israel.
-Subsequently, Nirenstein withdrew from the offer for what she stated were personal reasons.
-Some press sources said the decision was related to her having called Sara Netanyahu a 'babau' in 1996, but other news sources confirmed that the decision to withdraw was for personal reasons.